 A big part of any web application comes down to operations on entities, adding, changing, deleting, and reading them.
-For example, on Hexlet, in every lesson, there is a discussion section where questions can be asked.
-This part of the frontend handles posts, comments, authors, and likes.
+For example, in every Hexlet lesson, you can find a discussion section and ask some questions.
+This section of the front end handles posts, comments, authors, and likes.
 Thanks to data normalization, the code for processing these entities looks identical:

 const addPost = (state, post) => {